paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 Another method you've likely heard of if you are reading this page is Ranked Choice Voting (RCV), which is a new name (as of the past 20 years) for Instant Runoff Voting (IRV).
 It is also a name that is used for Single Transferable Voting (STV), which is different than IRV, and so you have to tell from the context which method people are talking about.
 IRV avoids some vote splitting by using a process of elimination.
 It's worth getting into on its own page.

-Also, it’s actually a little harder to vote with scored ballots because the voter has to watch the polls but it works out pretty much the same as counting by pairs.

 Read more about:

 * [RCV, IRV, and STV](./rcv.html).